- Legal Issues

 - Suggested Reading List

-While many people enjoy watching wildlife, sometimes wildlife interferes with other human activities.
-Wildlife eat our birdseed, dig up our gardens and landscape plants, and eat or damage our fruit, flowers and vegetables.
-When wildlife populate a place where they are unwanted or cause damage to valuable plants or structures, they become a nuisance.
+While many people enjoy watching wildlife, sometimes wildlife interfere with other human activities.
+Wildlife eat our birdseed, dig up our gardens and landscape plants, and eat or damage our fruit, flowers, and vegetables.
+When wildlife populates a place where they are unwanted or cause damage to valuable plants or structures, they become a nuisance.
 This publication discusses some basic principles for dealing humanely with nuisance wildlife.

 State and federal laws protect nearly all wildlife.
-These laws regulate which species can be harassed, harvested, trapped, hunted or harmed.
+These laws regulate which species can be harassed, harvested, trapped, hunted, or harmed.
 Wildlife are generally defined as free-ranging, terrestrial vertebrates.
-This usually includes snakes, lizards, frogs and toads, and all wild mammals.
+This usually includes snakes, lizards, frogs and toads, birds, and all wild mammals.
 This definition excludes feral animals like cats.
 States usually treat fish separately.
 There are exceptions, and you should learn the laws if you work with nuisance wildlife.
-These laws can be found on the Web site of the state agency responsible for wildlife protection.
-In Georgia, that agency is the Wildlife Resources Division (WRD) of the Georgia Department of Natural Resources (DNR).
+These laws can be found on the website of your state’s agency responsible for wildlife protection.
+In Georgia, that agency is the Wildlife Resources Division (WRD) of the Georgia Department of Natural Resources (DNR; georgiawildlife.com).

-All native birds are federally protected in the United States by the Migratory Bird Treaty Act (http://laws.fws.gov/lawsdigest/migtrea.html).
-Non-native and non-protected exotics include the house sparrow (Passer domesticus), European starling (Sturnus vulgaris), domestic pigeon or rock dove (Columba livia), the monk parakeet (Myiopsitta monachus) and the Eurasian collared dove (Streptopelia decaocto).
+All native birds are federally protected in the United States by the Migratory Bird Treaty Act (www.fws.gov/law/migratory-bird-treaty-act-1918).
+Nonnative and nonprotected exotics include the house sparrow (Passer domesticus), European starling (Sturnus vulgaris), domestic pigeon or rock dove (Columba livia), the monk parakeet (Myiopsitta monachus), and the Eurasian collared dove (Streptopelia decaocto).
 This strict liability law has no requirement to prove intent, which means that enforcement is absolute and not discretionary.
-Citizens may not pursue, hunt, take, capture, kill or possess at any time any migratory bird, nest or egg (including all feathers, shells or other parts).
+Citizens may not pursue, hunt, take, capture, kill, or possess at any time any migratory bird, nest, or egg (including all feathers, shells, or other parts).

 County Agriculture Extension Agent